 Alison’s work focuses on specific contexts and materials, with overarching concerns relating to our connection to historic subjects and materials – playing with the notion that a material’s meaning and its value are subject to authored histories and to economic change, and exploring the societal life that a material or object has alongside its physical existence.
 Her work is research-led with performative, written and collaborative practices feeding into the process of art or exhibition making.

 Alison Scott graduated in 2014 from Art, Philosophy and Contemporary Practices at DJCAD.
-Her practice is focussed on specific contexts and materials, with overarching concerns of our connection to historic subjects and materials.
+Her practice focuses on specific contexts and materials, with overarching concerns of our connection to historic subjects and materials.
 Playing with the notion that a material’s meaning and its value are subject to authored histories and to economic change, and exploring the societal life that a material or object has alongside its physical existence.
 Alison’s work is led by research methodologies with performative, written and collaborative practices as an important aspect of the process of art or exhibition making.

 In 2016 Alison was the recipient of the Dundee Visual Artists Mentorship Award, presenting a body of work made during this period at Wasps, Meadow Mill, in early 2017.
 She presented the collaborative project ‘Water Thief’ with Alice Tarbuck at Timespan’s conference in March 2016.
 Alison participated in the Graduate Residency at Hospitalfield in 2014 and she was part of the committee at Generator Projects between 2014 and 2016.